Sunday, February 8th

 On Your Feet Word of the Day:

-It's a rare word from Tarascan that makes it into English, but this one, denoting a sandal with the upper made of woven leather straps, is certainly the poster child.
+It's a rare word from Tarascan that makes it into English, but this one, designating a sandal with the upper made of woven leather straps, is certainly the poster child.
 The language, increasingly called P'urhépecha these days, is a linguistic isolate spoken by about 100,000 people in the Mexican state of Michoacán.